-As a result of unfavorable economic conditions, many states are continuing to collect less revenue than they did in prior years and as a consequence are facing significant budget shortfalls and underfunded pension and other obligations.
-In the recent past, the federal government provided temporary funds to assist states with Medicaid programs but this assistance expired in June 2011 with no plan to provide additional relief.
+As a result of slow economic growth, many states are continuing to collect less revenue than they did in prior years and as a consequence are facing significant budget shortfalls and underfunded pension and other obligations.
+Although the shortfalls for the budget year beginning in July 2012 were lower than in recent years, they are still significant by historical standards.
 Financial conditions in the states where the Company does business could lead to reduced or delayed funding for Medicaid programs and, in turn, reduced or delayed reimbursement for physician services, which could adversely affect our results of operations, cash flows and financial condition.